 Nephrectomy (kidney removal) - Mayo Clinic Nephrectomy (nuh-FREK-tuh-me) is a surgery to remove all or part of a kidney Most often, it's done to treat kidney cancer or to remove a tumor that isn't cancerous

-Nephrectomy: Preparation, Recovery, Long-Term Care A nephrectomy is a surgery to remove all or part of a kidney It's typically necessary for people with kidney cancer, kidney disease, a damaged kidney, or a kidney tumor
+Nephrectomy: Preparation, Recovery, Long-Term Care A nephrectomy is a surgery to remove all or part of a kidney It's typically necessary for people with kidney cancer, kidney disease, or a damaged kidney, or someone who's donating a kidney

 Nephrectomy | National Kidney Foundation Nephrectomy (nephro = kidney, ectomy = removal) is the surgical removal of a kidney The procedure is done to treat kidney cancer as well as other kidney diseases and injuries Nephrectomy is also done to remove a healthy kidney from a donor (either living or deceased) for transplantation